Journal

 After 10+ semi-structured interviews and a 27-question survey, I’ve identified the root cause.
 It’s not that agents are bad at technology.
 It’s that they’re adopting tools without systems.

-What “Systems Before Tools” Means
+What Does “Systems Before Tools” Mean?

 Most technology adoption follows this sequence: